 [Editor’s note: J.D.
-Martin was an early settler of the Lost River valley.
-As he was nearing his 90th year he wrote a memoir covering the early history of the Lost River area which was published in installments in the Arco Advertiser.
+Martin was an early settler of the Lost River Valley.
+As he was nearing his 90th year, he wrote a memoir covering the early history of the Lost River area which was published in installments in the Arco Advertiser.
 This portion covers his ascent of Mount McCaleb in 1884.
 It also references other ascents of mountains in the Lemhi Range near Badger Creek but does not supply names.
 Badger Creek is located just below Diamond Peak.
-Martin’s obituaries is set out below his trip report.]
+Martin’s obituary is set out below his trip report.]

-In passing around the divide between the headwaters of the Little Lost River and the Pahsimeroi, we somehow got onto a blind indian trail which led us to a point, and in a direction somewhat too far north.
+In passing around the divide between the headwaters of the Little Lost River and the Pahsimeroi, we somehow got onto a blind Indian trail which led us to a point and in a direction somewhat too far north.
 We came to a place where the higher mountains in front of us seemed to offer an impassible barrier to our further progress in the direction we were going.
-We however found a good camping place for the night and were considering plans for retracing our steps next day.
-Next morning Mr. Soloman was not feeling well and proposed that we lay over a day.
-Williams had seen bear tracks and taking his gun started out to add to his hunting laurels by killing a bear.
+We found a good camping place for the night and were considering plans for retracing our steps next day.
+Next morning, Mr. Soloman was not feeling well and proposed that we lay over a day.
+Williams had seen bear tracks and, taking his gun, started out to add to his hunting laurels by killing a bear.
 I took a prospector’s pole, pick and started to climb the rough and rugged mountain which stood directly in front of our camp.

-From the summit of Mount Mccaleb and the date of about the last of August 1884.
-I do not deem it necessary to attempt any kind of a detailed description of the view from the top of Mt.
-Mccaleb.
-I will say, however, that at that time nothing, contributed by human agency, was visible from there.
-A long, winding fringe of deep green, reflected from the dense growth of trees which marked the course of Lost River, at that time far more abundant and extensive in every way than it is now, was quite visible and marked the course of the valley from the extreme northwest to the southeast.
-Upon the whole it was really a sight never to be forgotten and it has always been something of a wonder to me to find so many people who have never been to the top of Mount McCaleb.
+From the summit of Mount McCaleb and the date of about the last of August 1884.
+I do not deem it necessary to attempt any kind of a detailed description of the view from the top of Mount McCaleb.
+I will say that, at that time, nothing contributed by human agency was visible from there.
+A long, winding fringe of deep green, reflected from the dense growth of trees which marked the course of Lost River (at that time far more abundant and extensive in every way than it is now) was quite visible and marked the course of the valley from the extreme northwest to the southeast.
+Upon the whole, it was really a sight never to be forgotten and it has always been something of a wonder to me to find so many people who have never been to the top of Mount McCaleb.
 I returned to the camp and was able to inform my companions—Solomon and Williams—exactly where we were. . . .

 J.D.
 Martin 1852 to 1942

-Hon.
-James D. Martin Closes Career Tuesday Morning After Nearly 90 Years of Active and Honorable Life. ( The Arco Advertiser April .17, 1942)
+Honorable James D. Martin Closes Career Tuesday Morning After Nearly 90 Years of Active and Honorable Life.
+[The Arco Advertiser April 17, 1942]

-Judge James D. Martin, known as the “grand old man” of Lost River valleys, came to the end of the long, long trail Tuesday morning.
+Judge James D. Martin, known as the “Grand Old Man” of the Lost River Valleys, came to the end of the long, long trail Tuesday morning.
 His nearly 90 active and honorable years–more than half of them spent in this valley–closed Tuesday morning, and with his death closes the career of a man who was very much a part of the life of our community.

-He had been ill with a cold for several days, but he seemed somewhat improved when he Retired Monday night.
-When he did not appear at his usual hour Tuesday morning, Mr. Daniels, hotel owner went to the room where the lifeless body was found in bed.
+He had been ill with a cold for several days, but he seemed somewhat improved when he retired Monday night.
+When he did not appear at his usual hour Tuesday morning, Mr. Daniels (hotel owner) went to the room where the lifeless body was found in bed.
 Only a short time before, Dr. Egbert said, had his spirit taken flight.
-Although he was known to be failing in health, the news of his demise spread to the remotest sections of our county, and was a shock to all.
-There was a hushed silence as the death was announced, because, “Judge” Martin was known intimately by ever man, woman and child in the Lost river country, and to them he was both friend and counsellor.
+Although he was known to be failing in health, the news of his demise spread to the remotest sections of our county and was a shock to all.
+There was a hushed silence as the death was announced because “Judge” Martin was known intimately by every man, woman and child in the Lost River country and to them he was both friend and counselor.

 Judge Martin wasn’t just an ordinary individual.
-Although he left his native state of North Carolina when he was a lad of 17, and as a conseouence of which his education was sadly neglected, he was a man of brilliant intellect–a self educated man.
+Although he left his native state of North Carolina when he was a lad of 17 and, as a consequence of which, his education was sadly neglected, he was a man of brilliant intellect–a self-educated man.
 He continued the quiet dignified bearing of his early youth to the very last.
-He wrote many interesting pioneer articles for The Advertiser in recent years and always took a leading part in communtiy affairs.
+He wrote many interesting pioneer articles for The Advertiser in recent years and always took a leading part in community affairs.

-Martin was born in North Wilkesboro, North Carolina, on October, 1852.
-At the age of 17 he and a boyhood chum left to cast their lot in the west.
-He followed the life of a nomad from then on for 15 years, spending time on the frontier in Colorado, Arizona, California.
-In 1883 Martin was attracted to the Wood River country where a mining boom was underway, and naturally, he turned toward Lost river valley in ’84 as this valley was then attracting a great deal of attention.
+Martin was born in North Wilkesboro, North Carolina in October 1852.
+At the age of 17, he and a boyhood chum left to cast their lot in the West.
+He followed the life of a nomad from then on for 15 years, spending time on the frontier in Colorado, Arizona, and California.
+In 1883, Martin was attracted to the Wood River country where a mining boom was underway and, naturally, he turned toward the Lost River Valley in 1884 as this valley was then attracting a great deal of attention.

-He filed on a homestead in what is now the Lost River precinct in ’84. he lived there during the required length of time, and between times, worked in the mines on Wood river.
-After “proving up” on his claim, he “settled down” and became a gentleman farmer in this valley.
+He filed on a homestead in what is now the Lost River precinct in 1884.
+He lived there during the required length of time and, between times, worked in the mines on the Wood River.
+After proving up on his claim, he settled down and became a gentleman farmer in this valley.
 His education had been improved during his spare time, as he studied hard to increase his many abilities.
-He taught the second school of record in this valley, and spent a year or more in similar work in Little Lost river valley.
-Many of our “old timers” gained the fundamentals of their schooling–their three “R’s” in the little schools be taught.
+He taught the second school of record in this valley, and spent a year or more in similar work in Little Lost River Valley.
+Many of our “old timers” gained the fundamentals of their schooling–their three “R’s”–in the little schools he taught.

-Soon after Lost River valley began taking on airs as a “homeland,” he was elected justice of the peace. in this position he served many years.
-He became a confident and legal assistant to many of our first families. he performed marriages, spoke at funerals, settled estates, and in scores of ways endeared himself to the people of the valley.
+Soon after the Lost River Valley began taking on airs as a “homeland,” he was elected Justice of the Peace. in this position, he served many years.
+He became a confident and legal assistant to many of our first families.
+He performed marriages, spoke at funerals, settled estates and, in scores of ways, endeared himself to the people of the valley.

 Share this post ...